lockyer/Powershell_Passphrase/README.md

 popular words from [Google's Ngram List](http://storage.googleapis.com/books/ngrams/books/datasetsv2.html) with the above exceptions, so they should be mostly familiar to english speakers.

 If you find offensive words in here I've missed, let me know.
 I do nothing to guarentee that you won't get an offensive phrase, as this would be much more complicated, and a bad implementation could greatly reduce the effective entropy of the phassphrases.
 Use your own discression.

+## Cavets
+This script is easily auditable, but [auditing some of the underlying dependencies](http://referencesource.microsoft.com/#mscorlib/system/security/cryptography/rngcryptoserviceprovider.cs,d525bf7d9ca1d38a) may require a deep knowledge of cryptography.
+Dice still have the advantage of being dead simple.